-Having enjoyed being a teacher, I was very fortunate to join the University of Northampton as a Technical demonstrator in Media Production (05-16) As in this role was able to develop my knowledge and understanding of skills I was already practically proficient; video camera techniques, SLR camera skills, video editing, magazine design and website creation and expand my knowledge in new areas such as TV & radio studio recording and journalistic techniques.
+Having enjoyed being a teacher, I was very fortunate to join the University of Northampton as a Technical demonstrator in Media Production (05-16) In this role was able to develop my knowledge and understanding of media skills including video camera techniques, SLR camera skills, video editing, magazine design and website creation, this role expanded my knowledge in new areas such as TV & radio studio recording and journalistic techniques.
 My support for students was defined by group demonstrations and workshops, and the creation of supporting online guides.

 During this period I was involved in a number of initiatives to improve the Media and Journalism student experiences.

 One challenge we faced on the BA Media Production course was a need to improve the NSS (National Student Survey) rating, to address this I created regular newsletters which featured stories on student successes and developments within the course, these were released monthly during term time and targeted primarily at the third years who take the NSS.
-Producing this provided us with an opportunity to have a dialogue with the students and allowed them to share stories on their experiences and successes in competitions and us to promote changes to the course provision such as new equipment, lecturers or trips.
+Producing a regular news letter provided our team with an opportunity to have a dialogue with an opportunity for students to share their experiences and successes in competitions in media. and for our subject team to promote changes to the course provision such as new equipment, lecturers or trips.

-After a year of publishing these regular newsletters, we saw the overall satisfaction of our NSS score rise from 65% to over 90%.
-To further enhance the student experience I developed a new online course portfolio website, which also showcased student work and featured films and media produced by students on the course, this had a duel purpose as this was also useful for prospective students to whom we could show our portfolio website on open days.
+This was an important aspect of our strategy to improve our student satisfaction and we saw the overall satisfaction of our NSS score rise from 65% to over 90%.
+Also to enhance the student experience I developed a new online course portfolio website, which also showcased student work and featured films and media produced by students on the course, this had a dual purpose as this was also useful for prospective students to whom we could show our portfolio website on open days.